-■NOTE: If the meter does not show voltage, inspect bulb, fuses, wiring harness, connectors, and switches.
+■NOTE: If the meter does not show voltage, inspect bulb, the LIGHTS fuse, wiring harness, connectors, and switches.

 BACK-UP LIGHTS

 The connectors are located on the rear frame supports attached by a metal tab.
 They may be released from the frame by depressing the release with a small screwdriver.